SubalakshmiShanthosi/ProcessScheduling/README.md

     Changing the scheduling - change the CPU Scheduling (SJF) - unwind packets find one with least execution time.
     Task code changed to have mean Execution Time.

- #March 26 2019
+ # March 26 2019

      Scheduling based on Shortest Job First (SJF)

      Adding a new variable - priority - for Trucks and schedule based on priority

      Scheduling based on Round Robin Scheduling

+     Scheduling Realtime System based on Earlier Deadline First (EDF)

+     Scheduling Realtime System based on Periodic Scheduling

+ # March 27 2019

+ # Scheduling in Round Robin Mechanism

+             1. No Change in arrival pattern.
+             2. Set timeframe.
+             3. Execute FIFO job dequeued with timeframe
+             4. If a task is preempted as it is not fully executed - pushed back to the queue.
+             5. Timer - hold()
+             6. Uniform timespan for all trucks - make uniform distribution work - 1 , 1 as lower and upper bound
+             7. Adding Slot Time
+             8. Initialize SlotTime - init() -
+             9. Finding the execution time remaining - push it back to queue
+             10. Take next Packet manipulate it .
+             11. Change in execution time - Math.random() % 100  in Task Constructor